Design Dye Workshop

 Last weekend, we explored Cutch and Madder Natural Dye in a custom workshop created for the California lifestyle brand Jenni Kayne.
 One thing, that appeals to me about the brand is the beautiful aesthetic and soft natural fibers like cotton and wool.
 Both of which dye readily with natural dyes.

-As an artist, I always enjoy a collaboration and challenge to create some thing truly unique.
+The artist in me always enjoy a collaboration and challenge to create some thing truly unique.
 For this workshop, we decided to hand-dye 100% cotton bandanas inspired the JK Summer Fall palette Blush and Canyon.
 For this, we began with a layer of avocado as dye, then we over-dyed with Cutch and Madder in combination to achieve the Canyon color-way shown in the pic at left.
 As a dyer with a background in painting, it was fun to play and experiment with what combinations could help us to accomplish something close to that palette.
 The idea is that the bandanas could compliment other colors in the collection.
 There are plenty of neutrals and with natural dye, we dive into the world of plant color.

 For orange/reds we used madder and to deepen it and add brown we used Cutch.
 The madder, we used Rubia Cordifolia, a plant that has been cultivated as dye for centuries.
 The color comes from the root of the plant once it has been ground up.
 Cutch comes from the resin of the acacia tree.
 The unique part is that participants in the workshop could play with the balance of colors to achieve the desired results and balance the colors more red or more rust, hence the name: Design Dye workshop.